 MRI features tend to be non specific and often overestimates the lesion 9:

 - T1: typically hypo to isointense on T1 with areas of decreased intensity that correspond to foci of calcification

 T2: typically isointense to hypointense on T2 with foci of decreased intensity corresponding to the foci of calcification

 - a high signal may be seen in surrounding bone marrow and soft tissues due to oedema "flare phenomenon" 11

 - C+ (Gd): this is a highly vascular tumour and therefore typically avidly enhances, with associated enhancement of the surrounding soft tissues 9

 - Tc99m MDP or HMDL: often shows intense uptake although this is non-specific and is typical in all lesions exhibiting increased bone turnover

 Treatment and prognosis

 Radical surgical excision is often the treatment of choice.
-Pre-operative embolisation is commonly carried out to reduce bleeding risk although surgery needs to be performed at the very short time interval in order to avoid reconstitution of collateral blood supply.
+Pre-operative embolisation is commonly carried out to reduce bleeding risk although surgery needs to be performed at a very short time interval in order to avoid reconstitution of collateral blood supply.
 Percutaneous ablation is an emerging modality for treatment of these lesions (as well as osteoid osteoma) 10.